 While the specific duties of CIA agents depend on their job title, the responsibilities may include –

 Before being recruited by the CIA, all applicants must go through a series of medical and security tests.
-It includes an extensive background check, a polygraph interview, and a physical and psychological examination based on the standards established by the Health Insurance Portability and Accountability Act.
+It includes an extensive background check, a polygraph interview, and a physical and psychological examination, all conducted in accordance with the standards established by the Health Insurance Portability and Accountability Act.

-According to the online job listing and employment website, Indeed, the average salary of a CIA analyst is $71,382 per year, while a senior analyst earns up to $150,324 per year.
+According to the Indeed job listing website, the average salary for a CIA analyst is $71,382 per year, while a senior analyst earns up to $150,324 per year.

 FBI Training

 Unlike the CIA, the Federal Bureau of Investigation operates a single large training and research facility for its agents, known as the FBI Academy.
-The academy is located less than 40 miles away from Washington D.C in Quantico, Virginia, and provides extensive training to new recruits, FBI special agents, intelligence analysts, and other officers.
+The academy is located less than 40 miles from Washington, D.C., in Quantico, Virginia, and provides extensive training to new recruits, FBI special agents, intelligence analysts, and other officers.

 The FBI Academy conducts numerous training programs, including –

-• Fir*arms and defensive tactics: It helps new recruits develop basic weapons handling skills for the safe and effective use of fir*arms while on duty.
+- Fir*arms and defensive tactics: It helps recruits develop basic weapons handling skills for the safe and effective use of fir*arms while on duty.

 An important component of the FBI Academy is ‘Hogan’s Alley,’ a tactical training facility that simulates realistic urban settings for special agents and tactical teams to participate in terr*rist and hostage-taking situations.
 The facility is often used by other local and federal law enforcement agencies, including the DEA (U.S Drug Enforcement Administration).